Of leadership and ethics – and how to bring your talents into capability on Board

 Industry experts will tell you that there could be a number of reasons for these high profile resignations.
 Some of the most common causes for the disruptions are misalignment with the shareholders mandate, poor communications or lack of leadership.

 Whether corporate or non-governmental, large or small, any board is made up of different individuals who each bring specific talents, skills and expertise to the table.
-It is essential that non-executive directors (NEDs) understand that joining a board requires more than just the required skills and expertise; ‘soft skills’ such as leadership capability, emotional intelligence, and business and political savvy are equally important.
+It is essential that non-executive directors (NEDs) understand that joining a board requires more than just the required skills and expertise; ‘soft skills’ such as emotional intelligence, business and political savvy, as well as leadership and ethics are equally important.

 As an international candidate whom Tuesday Consulting has placed on a South African board notes: “To qualify for placement on a board, your profile as an individual (both personal and business) must remain professional and non-political.
 It is important that independence is seen and perceived as objective.”

 Integrity is critical to any organisation’s culture, which is why it is vital for us as executive search consultants to only introduce candidates that have gone thorough background checks.